Good Social Media Practices for Authors

 Not all social media platforms have an easy way to schedule posts; however, there are many apps for that, such as buffer and Hootsuite.
-When you schedule your posts, you reap many benefits.
-The first is that you can ensure that you are posting consistently and at the right times.
+When you schedule your posts you ensure that you are posting consistently (very important) and at the right times.

 When you look at the analytics of your social media profiles, you can determine the time people are most likely to interact with your pages or groups.
 Authors are not always available to interact with their readers, but scheduling posts can help your readers engage with your content even when you are not online.